drusdale/Assesment-DAAV/Readme.md

 ## Usage

-1. Ensure all required packages are installed
-2. Run the `Init.R` script to initialise the environment
-3. Run the `analysis_script.R` script in R or RStudio
+1. Run the `analysis_script.R` script in R or RStudio
-4. Check the `Graphs` directory for generated visualisations
+2. Check the `Graphs` directory for generated visualisations

 ## Data Interpretation